Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 6. Clinical Guidelines and Protocols

-The absence of clear and up-to-date clinical guidelines and standardized protocols, including enhanced recovery after surgery (ERAS) protocols, influences the managing complications specific to pancreatic surgery and for patient discharge from intensive care or hospital units [6].
+The absence of clear and up-to-date clinical guidelines and standardized protocols, including enhanced recovery after surgery (ERAS) protocols, might influence the management of complications specific to pancreatic surgery and patient discharge from intensive care or hospital units.

 6a.
-How important do you rate the adherence to clinical guidelines and standard operating procedures, and the documentation of deviations from the protocol, for managing complications specific to pancreatic surgery and preventing failure to rescue (FTR) in your institution?
+How important do you rate the adherence to clinical guidelines and standard operating procedures (ERAS or other), and the documentation of deviations from the protocol, for managing complications specific to pancreatic surgery and preventing FTR in your institution?

 Not at all